davidchesnut/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-net-client-object.md

 6. Add references to the client assemblies, as follows:

-1. In **Solution Explorer**, open the shortcut menu for the **ReadWriteMySite** project, and then choose **Add Reference**.
+   a.
+In **Solution Explorer**, open the shortcut menu for the **ReadWriteMySite** project, and then choose **Add Reference**.

-2. In the **Reference Manager** dialog box, choose the following assemblies:
+   b.
+In the **Reference Manager** dialog box, choose the following assemblies:

      - **Microsoft.SharePoint.Client**

      - **Microsoft.SharePoint.Client.Runtime**

      - **Microsoft.SharePoint.Client.UserProfiles**

    If you are developing on the computer that is running SharePoint Server 2013, the assemblies are in the **Extensions** category.
 Otherwise, browse to the location that has the client assemblies you downloaded (see [SharePoint Client Components](http://www.microsoft.com/downloads/details.aspx?FamilyID=66da4a3e-e3b0-45d9-9e84-a84946fbf239)).

 7. In the Program.cs file, add the following **using** statements.